Bob Schweickert: College summary

 At the end of the 2018 season, Schweickert still held the record for the longest run from scrimmage for the Hokies with a 96-yard jaunt against Wake Forest in the 1962 season.
 He scored on six touchdown runs of over 50 yards in his career.
 He also had the seventh longest punt return in Tech history with an 82-yard return against VMI in ’63.

 During his career, the quarterback had six 100+ yard games, including 204 yards versus Richmond in 1963.
 He was also the team’s punter during the ’63 and ’64 seasons.
 Schweickert completed his career with 1,723 rushing yards and 21 rushing touchdowns.
 He averaged 5.1 yards per carry.
 As a passer, he had 1,725 yards and 18 touchdowns.
 His quarterback rating was 116.3.

 Professional career

-Schweickert was the 29th overall pick by the San Francisco 49ers in the 1965 NFL draft.
+Schweickert was the 29th overall pick by the San Francisco 49ers in the third round of the 1965 NFL draft.
 He opted to play with the New York Jets who picked him 28th in 1965 American Football League draft.
 He appeared in a total of six games for the Jets, three in both 1965 and 1967.